Manage AI Visibility Tracking

 - "Enterprise-grade security compliance"

-Step 8: Project and Domain Assignment
+Step 8: Project and domain assignment

-Setting | Purpose | When Required |
+| Setting | Purpose | Required? |

-Project Assignment | Group related configurations for campaign tracking | Optional but recommended for organisation |
+| Project Assignment | Group related configurations | Optional but recommended |

-Domain Association | Link to specific website domains | Required if tracking domain-specific mentions |
+| Domain Association | Link to specific website domains | Required if tracking domain mentions |

-Step 9: Final Review
+Step 9: Final review

 Before saving, verify: